vico-research-and-consulting/puppet-hosting_basesetup/README.md

 * use hiera data in module for distibution specific parameters
 * use testinfra as testing framework https://testinfra.readthedocs.io/en/latest/
-* install and configure puppet final agent config<BR>
-  (provide capability to switch environment)
-* uniq userids, do not reuse old users and groups</BR>
+* unique userids, do not reuse old users and groups</BR>
   * implement a pool of outdated userids, uid, gids - remove them automatically
   * remove user directories after a specified amount of days
 * logshipping to syslog
 * logstash/graylog support
-* aide intrusion detection

 Contribution
 ------------